 Whitman Mission Historic Site

-Volunteers can expect to do resource inventory and monitoring, stream restoration, guide tours, design graphics documents, transcribe historical documents, demonstrator historical activities, and demonstrate science activities.
+Volunteers can expect to do resource inventory and monitoring, stream restoration, guide tours, design graphics documents, transcribe historical documents, and demonstrate historical or scientific activities.

 Fellowships and grants afford many students the opportunity to continue their learning beyond graduation in high-impact programs.
 For more information, please contact the Office of Fellowships and Grants in Reid Campus Center.American Scandinavian Foundation